Analytical Methods

 Electrical conductivity of the pyrogenic solid

 To determine the conductivity of the solid biochar, it is first necessary to compress the finely ground biochar under standardized pressure.
 The defined compression is usually done in the EBC-endorsed Black Gauß I device (c.f., https://zenodo.org/records/8197758), where the electrical resistance is then measured vertically through the test specimen.
-Based on the measured resistance of the biochar and the geometry of the compacted matter, the specific conductivity can be determined using the following formulas:
+Based on the measured resistance of the biochar and the geometry of the compacted matter, the specific conductivity can be determined.

 For the determination of the conductivity, a device for compressing the biochar, a multimeter with the capability of 4-wire measurement and a measuring construction in which the biochar can be compressed and the electrical resistance can be measured at the same time are required.
 The measuring construction consists of a pressure flask whose bottom and lid each consist of corresponding copper electrodes.
 The electrodes used are to be connected to an external multimeter.